vizionscop3/salah-companion/docs/troubleshooting-blank-screen.md

 3. **Reload the app**:
    - Shake device → "Reload"
    - OR: Press `r` in Metro terminal
-   - OR: `adb shell input keyevent 82` then select "Reload"
+   - OR: ` then select "Reload"

 4. **Watch for errors** in the logcat output